A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Time-causal temporal scale-space representations that also obey temporal scale covariance

-which may be relevant in situations when the temporal origin of the signal cannot be accurately determined in experimental situations.
+and which may be relevant in situations when the temporal origin of the signal cannot be accurately determined in an experimental situation.
 Since the closed-form expressions for the solutions become more complex in this case (they are determined from the solutions of a fourth-order algebraic equation), we restrict ourselves to a conceptual and algorithmic description in this treatment, see Appendix~\ref{app-third-order-model-time-caus-limit-kern} for further theoretical details and experimental results.

-\subsection{Extension to model fitting for other signals or functions}
+\subsubsection{Extension to model fitting for other signals or functions}

-The above general procedures, whereby the parameters in the model based on the time-causal limit kernel are determined from the lower-order temporal moments of the data, can also be more generally used for fitting models based on the time-causal limit kernel to other signals and functions that: (i)~are defined for non-negative values of time, (ii)~assume non-negative values only, (iii)~have a roughly unimodal shape of first increasing and then decreasing and (iii)~decay towards zero towards infinity.
+The above general procedures, whereby the parameters in the model based on the time-causal limit kernel are determined from the lower-order temporal moments of the data, can also be more generally used for fitting models based on the time-causal limit kernel to other signals and functions that: (i)~are defined for non-negative values of time, (ii)~assume non-negative values only, (iii)~have a roughly unimodal shape of first increasing and then decreasing and (iv)~decay towards zero towards infinity.
 The approach for fitting basically implies replacing the temporal moments $M_0$, $M_1$, $M_2$ and optionally $M_3$ of the ex-Gaussian model by the temporal moments of the signal or function to be fit with a model based on the time-causal limit kernel, see Appendix~\ref{app-gen-model-fitting-time-caus-limit-kern} for additional details.